leahkemp/documentation/installation_scout.md

 scout setup demo
 ```

-Pysically move to use Wintermute so that we can use it's GUI
+Physically move to use Wintermute so that we can use it's GUI

 From the command line, access the conda environment we created for scout